-Key transitional risks Drivers Potential impact Response to risk Related metrics Cost of response to risk and targets decision will be taken as to the CO2e saved/£ invested, but the accuracy of the current size of reported emissions methodology and if the current increases.
-Our LTDS contains emissions factor should change. details of investments required in Our PR24 business plan contains 2030 and beyond. proposed investments in various Nitrous Oxide reduction approaches which will deliver over 5,000 tCO2e by 2030.
+Key transitional risks Drivers Potential impact Response to risk Related metrics Cost of response to risk

+and targets

+emissions factor should change. details of investments required in

+Our PR24 business plan contains 2030 and beyond.

+proposed investments in various

+Nitrous Oxide reduction

+approaches which will deliver

+over 5,000 tCO2e by 2030.